QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-2-3.md

             (numbered? (car (cdr (cdr aexp))))))
       (else #f))))

-;if we only input numeric expression, we can simplify as:
+;if we are only allowed to input numeric expression, we can simplify as:
 (define numbered?
   (lambda (aexp)
     (cond